-Melissa Padham-Maass (Artistic Director, Ballet, Pointe, Contemporary and Jazz) received her early dance training at the Dancer’s Studio in Warwick, NY under the direction of Lucinda Henry.
+Melissa Padham-Maass (Artistic Director, Ballet, Pointe, Mommy and Me, Modern Dance) received her early dance training at the Dancer’s Studio in Warwick, NY under the direction of Lucinda Henry.
 Melissa holds a BFA with honors from the Conservatory of Dance at Purchase College (SUNY) and an MSc in Dance Science from Trinity Laban Conservatoire of Music and Dance in London.
 Her research from Laban was presented at the IADMS conference in Seattle Washington in October 2013 and published in the Journal of Dance Medicine and Science.
 Melissa graduated from NYU’s Tisch School of the Arts with an MFA in Dance in May 2014.

 Melissa has been performing professionally both in NYC and around the country with Forces of Nature Dance Theatre since 2005 and Darrah Carr Dance since 2006.
 Melissa has had the opportunity to perform at many renowned venues including The Apollo, The New Victory Theater, Jacob’s Pillow, Central Park Summer Stage, The Duke on 42nd St, Jazz at Lincoln Center, Symphony Space, Riverside Church, The Cathedral of St. John the Divine, Skirball Center, 92nd St Y, The Today Show, Celebrate Brooklyn and Aaron Davis Hall.